Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 ##### Educators and Trainers:

 - Useful for creating quizzes, feedback forms, and evaluations for classes or workshops.
-- Allows for tracking and analyzing student or trainee progress over time.
+- Allows for tracking and analysing student or trainee progress over time.

-  Nonprofits and Community Groups:
+##### Nonprofits and Community Groups:

 - Ideal for collecting input from members, running community feedback polls, or gathering opinions on local issues.
-- Enables organizations to track the impact of their initiatives and programs.
+- Enables organisations to track the impact of their initiatives and programs.

-  Healthcare Professionals:
+##### Healthcare Professionals:

 - Use for patient satisfaction surveys, pre-appointment checklists, or anonymous feedback on care quality.